40 Christmas Traditions in the US and Around The World

 10. Exchange Gifts

 The timing and place of the gift exchange could vary depending on where you live in the world.
-For example, in some European countries (Netherlands, Germany, Czechia), some presents are opened as early as December 5th, right before St. Nicholas’ Day on December 6th.
-In America, we have created a few unique ways to exchange gifts in large group settings, such as
+For example, in some European countries (Netherlands, Germany, and the Czech Republic), some presents are opened as early as December 5th, right before St. Nicholas’ Day on December 6th.
+In America, we’ve created a few unique ways to exchange gifts in large group settings, such as:

 • Secret Santa - In work environments or clubs, one popular tradition of exchanging presents is through “Secret Santa.”
 This is when each person in a group is randomly assigned another’s name in the group and is responsible for getting them a gift without them knowing their “Santa’s” identity.
-Be sure to check out our list of Secret Santa gift ideas for this year!
+Be sure to check out our list of Secret Santa gift ideas!

 • White Elephant - A fun twist on the “Secret Santa” tradition is known as “White Elephant”.
 In this tradition, all gifts are placed in a central location.
 Numbers are drawn for when each participant will choose a gift.
 Recipients have the option to take a previously opened gift from another person or test their luck by selecting an unwrapped gift.
 The “White Elephant” concept provides a more fun and interactive environment for a gift exchange.